Last update: July 4, 2020.

 These days, coming-of-age stories are a dime a dozen, but few of them are as novel — or cringeworthy — as PEN15.
 Co-creators Maya Erskine and Anna Konkle star as 13-year-old versions of themselves, allowing the series to address topics and situations many would consider taboo if performed by younger lead actors.
 The two find their footing in hormone-fueled incidents involving masturbation and AOL Instant Messenger, not to mention everyday encounters with parents, principals, and the kind of insult-spewing preteens you can expect to find at any middle school.
 It’s all served with a heavy dose of ’90s-inspired nostalgia, meaning if the show’s no-holds-barred look at adolescence isn’t enough, perhaps the constant references to the Spice Girls will be.

 The age of the subversive sitcom continues with Better Things, a dark, caustic comedy about growing older and raising kids.
 The show follows Sam Fox (Pamela Adlon), a struggling actress raising three kids by herself in Los Angeles.
 Sam juggles her attempts to advance her career and have fun with her responsibility to her daughters, each of whom presents their own unique difficulties.
-Adlon and co-creator Louis C.K. previously worked on the surreal comedy-drama Louie, and Better Things shows a similar mean streak, narrowing in on the grimy, depressing aspects of parenthood that other sitcoms gloss over.
+Adlon and co-creator Louis C.K. (who is no longer involved) previously worked on the surreal comedy-drama Louie, and Better Things shows a similar mean streak, narrowing in on the grimy, depressing aspects of parenthood that other sitcoms gloss over.

 The Last Man on Earth

 Most people probably don’t consider the end of the world to be a hilarious scenario; thankfully, the creators of The Last Man on Earth were not deterred.
-The show finds humor in the apocalypse, following a man named Phil Miller (Will Forte), who wanders the ghost town of Tuscon after a viral outbreak destroys civilization.
+The show finds humor in the apocalypse, following a man named Phil Miller (Will Forte), who wanders the ghost town of Tucson after a viral outbreak destroys civilization.
 He eventually finds a companion, Carol Pilbasian (Kristen Schaal), but their personality quirks make life together problematic, to say the least.
 The Last Man on Earth is a strange show, and also a sharply written one, rendering it the kind of ambitious sitcom that only rarely comes along.

-Comedian Aidy Bryant is, arguably, one of the best things about the current crop of Saturday Night Live performers.
+Comedian Aidy Bryant is arguably one of the best things about the current crop of Saturday Night Live performers.
 As such, it was only a matter of time before she found herself a proper show, one that riffs on her particular skill set and brand of humor.
 Shrill is that show.
 It’s based on author Lindy West’s 2016 memoir of the same name and is a biting take on what it means to be overweight, awkward, and a woman in a society that doesn’t always take kindly to any of the aforementioned traits.
 Needless to say, Bryant’s on-screen career as a struggling journalist is just the springboard for the show’s larger commentary.

 Key & Peele